HoudiniGraphql/houdini/README.md

 #### Deleting a record

-Sometimes it can be tedious to remove a record from every single connection that mentions it.
+Sometimes it can be tedious to remove a record from every single list that mentions it.
-For these situations, Houdini provides a directive that can be used to mark a field in the mutation response holding the ID of a record to delete from all connections.
+For these situations, Houdini provides a directive that can be used to mark a field in the mutation response holding the ID of a record to delete from all lists.

 ```graphql
 mutation DeleteItem($id: ID!) {